Area view of Atlanta

 Lake Claire and Cabbagetown Are Great Spots for Homeowners

-Lake Claire is located Intown, and it is known for a unique mix of home styles, green spaces, and community-oriented residents.
-Artists, young families, and professionals are all welcomed in this, one of the smaller ATL locations.
+Nothing says “I am here to stay” quite like buying a house.
+If you want to put down roots and become a true resident of ATL, there are some great locations you should check out while house hunting.
+Lake Claire is located in Intown, and it is known for its unique mix of home styles, green spaces, and community-oriented residents.
+Artists, young families, and professionals are all welcomed in one of the smaller ATL locations.
 There are around 1,200 residences that vary from Victorian, Modern, and Revival periods, and to own one, you will need approximately $545,000.

 Cabbagetown is one of the favorite hangout spots for movie industry workers and artists.
 Since 40% of residents are between the ages of 25 and 34, there are many restaurants, bars, and shopping options that can accommodate an active lifestyle.
 If you are looking to buy a brightly colored house, painted in almost neon hues, Cabbagetown is for you.
 With nearly 70% of all residents owning their homes, you will be in the perfect company.
-All you need around $267,000.
+All you need is around $267,000.

-streets of ATL
+Streets of ATL

-Affordable locations will make sure you don't dip into your savings.
+Affordable locations will make sure you don't dip into your savings

 VaHi Is One of the Best Places to Live in Atlanta for Young Professionals

-VaHi or Virginia Highland is a wealthy location with youthful residents.
+VaHi, or Virginia Highland, is a wealthy location with youthful residents.
 Its bungalow homes are surrounded by four major commercial areas, making it ideal for all young professionals working in the Midtown area.

 According to data from the website Niche, more people own than rent, and the median home value is $584,400.
 However, if you want to lease a place of your own, you will need around $1,360 a month.